 The melanin in naturally very dark skin offers some protection against the damaging effects of UV radiation and the risk of skin cancer is lower.
 However, when skin cancer is detected in people with naturally very dark skin, it is often found at a later, more dangerous stage when the risk of death is much higher.

 People with naturally very dark skin do not normally need to apply sunscreen as they can often tolerate high levels of UV without getting burnt.
 However, this is an individual decision based on individual skin responses to UV.

 Vitamin D deficiency may be a greater health concern for people with naturally very dark skin, as it is more difficult for people with this skin type to make vitamin D.

 Everyone, whatever their skin type, should become familiar with their skin.
 Check all of your skin, not just sun-exposed areas.
-If you notice anything unusual, including any change in shape, colour or size of a spot, or the development of a spot, visit your doctor.
+If you notice anything unusual, including any change in shape, colour or size of a spot, or the development of a new spot, visit your doctor immediately.

 Moles and freckles and skin cancer

 Most people have moles and freckles.
 However, if you have a great number of freckles or moles, you are at higher risk of skin cancer.